noplacenoaddress/OpenBSD/README.md

 [![OpenBSD MESH IPSec guerrila host](https://asciinema.org/a/421957.png)](https://asciinema.org/a/421957)

+#### Add a new Mikrotik Cloud Hosted Router

+As you can add a new OpenBSD VPS to the network, it's possible also to add a new Mikrotik VPS.
+Normally I use RouterOS as my WISP client endpoint IPSEC.
+Connection is a little bit more stable and fluid than with OpenBSD, remember that I've got an EdgeOS in my physic installation.

+The OpenBSD network is more focused as Content Delivery Network, serving web pages and other services geographically  located in different parts of the world.

 I report the routine to buy a new CHR virtual router license.

 Licenses in CHR that are router instances running over cloud VPS services are different from the physics ones.